nrwl/nx/docs/shared/packages/storybook/plugin-overview.md

 ### Using Addons

-To register a [Storybook addon](https://storybook.js.org/addons/) for all storybook instances in your workspace:
+To register a [Storybook addon](https://storybook.js.org/addons/) for all Storybook instances in your workspace:

 1. In your project's `.storybook/main.js` file, in the `addons` array of the `module.exports` object, add the new addon: